netsec-ethz/scion-tutorials/content/tools/wireshark.md

 In order to continue this tutorial, we will assume that you already have Wireshark or Tshark installed on your system.

-!!! tip
-    Running Wireshark is recommended on machines with graphical interface.
+{% include alert type="Tip" content="Running Wireshark is recommended on machines with graphical interface." %}

 ### Install Wireshark